 #1 First report of these days in LA

-We want to send you the first report of these days in LA seems to us more than 200 hours instead of 24, given the number of fronts and energy that absorb us.
+We want to send you the first report of these days in LA, which seem to us to be more than 200 hours long instead of 24, given the amount of fronts and energy they are sucking out of us.

-The first impression of the people and the area where we hope to settle is excellent.
-Everyone we come across tries to facilitate the logistics in various ways.
-Although it may be common in American culture, the curiosity and hospitality in welcoming foreigners help a lot to overcome the discomfort of so many changes at once.
+The first impression of the people and the area we're hoping to settle in is excellent.
+Everyone we meet tries to ease our logistics in various ways, and although it may be usual in American culture, the curiosity and hospitality of welcoming outsiders helps a lot to get over the discomfort of so many changes at once.

 Mimi was the first.
-At the airport, when we were told, "We are sorry, but because Mel's carrier is missing screws, she can't fly; it's a safety issue,"....
-Mimi broke down and begged for a solution - we are going to be without her for a long time, Mel is family, everything is going to be so hard already... please let us take Mel..... literally sobbing.
+At the airport, when we were told that "we're sorry but as Mel's carrier is missing screws she can't fly, it's a safety issue"...
+Mimi broke down and begged for a solution - we're going to be without her for a long time, Mel is family, it's all going to be so hard... please let us take Mel... literally sobbing.

-Then it was me... after so many hours of tired flying with four suitcases of 23kg, five trolleys of 10kg, five backpacks, 1 XL size dog carrier, three kids, and one dog, we managed to catch the shuttle and get home.
+Then it was me... after so many hours of flying and battling fatigue with 4 suitcases weighing 23 kg, 5 trolleybuses weighing 10 kg, 5 backpacks, 1 XL size dog carrier, 3 children and 1 dog, we managed to get on the shuttle and get home.

-We had dinner at 5 am Portuguese time and went to bed very tired.
-At dawn, I woke up with a migraine.
-I went to get my backpack where I had, besides the SOS medicines, my computer, my wallet with all my identity documents and bank cards, and the folder with all the other documents: visas, originals from the embassy, certificates from the Spanish school, vaccination certificates, ....
+We had dinner at 5 a.m. and went to bed melted.
+At dawn I woke up with a migraine and went to look for my backpack, which contained not only my SOS medication but also my computer, my wallet with all my identity documents and bank cards, and the folder with all my other documents: visas, originals from the embassy, certificates from the Spanish school, vaccination certificates, ...
 EVERYTHING.
-And it was gone.
+And it wasn't there.

-In 3 days, I registered at the university; we opened bank accounts, we enrolled Matias, Mercedes, and Maria in schools yesterday, we are in the process of applying for the house we want to rent, we had a welcome dinner at Jenny's house which is the Principal Investigator of the team I am joining (i.e., my boss), and who is an American taller than me.
+In 3 days I've checked into college, we've opened bank accounts, we've enrolled Matias, Mercedes and Maria in schools, we're in the process of applying for the house we want to rent, we had a welcome dinner at Jenny's house, who is the Principal Investigator of the team I'm joining (in other words, my boss), and who is an American fitter than me.

-We received from our hosts at the Airbnb where we are staying a full grocery shopping to make breakfast with milk, cereal, bread, bread, fruit, butter, eggs, plus vegetables and fruit from their garden, and hot cookies over the weekend.
-In addition to the welcome dinner, Jenny has loaned us balls, scooters, a bunch of stuff for the kids, and her car while she is away at a conference.
-It doesn't seem like it, but these gestures have a big impact on the kids, they realize the generosity of strangers, and that's good to experience.
+Our hosts at the airbnb where we're staying bought us a full breakfast with milk, cereal, bread, fruit, butter, eggs, plus vegetables and fruit from their garden, and warm cookies for the weekend.
+In addition to the welcome dinner, Jenny has lent us balls, scooters, lots of things for the kids and her car while she's away at a conference.
+It doesn't seem like it, but these gestures have a huge impact on the kids who notice generosity in strangers and that's a good thing to experience.

-However, the next crisis was from Matias, who had already asked when we were going back to our little house.
-He doesn't have his books here (which he chooses every night) and wants to sleep in his room.
+Even so, the next meltdown was that of Matias, who has already asked when we're going back to our little house.
+He doesn't have his books here (which he chooses every night) and he wants to sleep in his room.

-And with each crisis, we swallow a little bit dry and try to hold on tight to the idea that change always costs....
-And that fear, my ass... fear when you embark on an adventure like this is not negligible, and confuses the intuition, but it is not an option to paralyze.
+And with each meltdown we swallow a little dry and try to hold on tight to the idea that change always costs...
+And that fear, damn it... fear when you embark on an adventure like this is not insignificant, and it confuses your intuition, but it's not an option to paralyze it.

-I think Maria has realized it these days.
-Yesterday afternoon she told us, after the 5 of us had been walking around for 3 hours between the Foreigners and Borders Service and the Social Security, that we were like players in a championship in which the levels of difficulty are increasing, like the levels of a computer game.
+I think Maria has realized that these days.
+Yesterday afternoon she told us, after the five of us had spent three hours driving back and forth between the Immigration and Borders Service and Social Security, that we were like players in a championship where the levels of difficulty are increasing, like levels in a computer game.

-We all fell silent... and then he added.
-What counts for us is that we have the best team!
+We were all silent... and then he added; What counts is that we have the best team!

-I sincerely hope that this adaptation to so many new things will make them realize that it is possible to feel at home on the other side of the world.
-And that this experience is enriching in as many ways as possible, but if I could, I would spare them the temptation to paralyze...
+I honestly hope that this adaptation to so many new things will make them realize that it is possible to feel at home on the other side of the world.
+And that this experience is enriching in as many ways as possible, but if I could I would spare them the temptation to paralyze...

-The girls say they don't need to go back to Venice Beach; the smell of cannabis doesn't appeal to them, nor were they dazzled by the artists and the graffiti there.
-But they got to know the iconic place up close and loved the market where we had lunch and the Venice of California.
+The girls say they don't need to go back to Venice Beach, they don't like the smell of cannabis, nor were they dazzled by the artists and the graffiti there.
+But they got to know the iconic place up close, and loved the market where we had lunch and the Venice of California.

-We also went to the beach with Mel debuting a scarf we bought her at Clearance, and realized later it was from the Pride movement, which gives it a very fun look!
+We also went to the beach with Mel wearing a scarf we bought her at Clearance, which we later realized was from the Pride movement, which gives it a very fun look!

-We hope that this week we will be able to finalize some loose ends that we still have, that there will be room for some grub, and that our boys will have fun this end of vacations (even though we didn't notice the beginning!) before school starts!
+We hope that this week we'll be able to wrap up some loose ends that we still have, that there'll be room for some grub, and that our boys will have a great time at the end of the vacations (even though we didn't notice the start!) before school starts!

-The following Slogan was on Maria's school door: "Be yourself, try your best, and never be afraid to dream."
+On the door of Maria's school was the following slogan: "Be yourself, try your best and never be afraid to dream."
 How can you not trust?

-Thank you all so much for the messages and good energy, and a tight hug from each of us,
+Thank you all so much for your messages and good energy, and a tight hug from each and every one of us,